TOP 10 COUNTRIES TO LIVE ACCORDING TO EXPATS

 Coming in at number 2 is Taiwan!
 Most expats asked, rated this country as having good healthcare, job security and quality of life.

 A few years ago Bahrain was a clear winner but this year Switzerland has made a name for itself!
 In case you don’t have a clue; Bahrain is located just above Quatar and part of the Arabian Gulf.
 It’s capital, Manama, scores really good on urban work life.
 The city shows generally good results in both the Job & Career and the Work-Life Balance subcategories of Expat Insider.
 It’s also a popular place to live for expat families.

 So there you have it, the Expat top 10!
-What’s your favourite place to work and live, and why?
+What’s your favourite place to work and live?